-Figure 4.8 shows why I have singled out Deutsche as a "bad boy bank."
+Figure 6.7 shows why I have singled out Deutsche as a "bad boy bank."
 Since 2000, its managers' numerous violations of rules and regulations have been sanctioned by over \$12.5 billion in fines.
 Observers ought to attribute at least some of its bad behavior to the way that zombieness helps to corrupt a company's managerial culture.
 Let me describe one of DB's more-successful moves.
-In late 2008, during the height of the crisis, the bank earned about half a trillion euros in notional value on derivatives trades related to the London Interbank Offered Rate (Libor).
-The market value of this bet was roughly equal to the approximately \$350 billion DB was borrowing on a revolving basis from the US Fed (Martens and Martens, 2019).
-As if that maneuver was not slick enough, Deutsche and several other European megabanks were at the same time conspiring to rig Libor and other benchmark rates (Eaglesham, 2013) to assure that its derivative positions would pay off.
-If these same conspirators had tried instead to rig card games at a Vegas casino, they would have long since been sleeping with the fishes in Lake Meade.
-In any case, one has to wonder how the bank's \$79 billion of notional value in currency and interest-rate contracts will perform going forward, when DB personnel are no longer able to rig the payoffs.
+In late 2008, during the height of the crisis, the bank earned about half a trillion euros on derivatives trades related to the London Interbank Offered Rate (Libor) at the same time that it was borrowing on a revolving basis about \$350 billion from the US Fed (Martens and Martens, 2019).
+Moreover, as if that maneuver was not slick enough, Deutsche and several other European megabanks were at the same time conspiring to rig Libor and other benchmark rates (Eaglesham, 2013) to assure its derivative positions would pay off.
+One has to wonder how the bank's \$79 billion of notional value in currency and interest-rate contracts will perform going forward, when DB personnel are no longer able to rig the payoffs.

-If Sewing proves his doubters wrong, it will probably be because regulators at the Bundesbank, the ECB, and the Fed continue to allow DB to renew period after period a series of large bets on future interest rates and currency values.
-Managers can place these bets most easily by taking risky positions in swaps and options.
+If Sewing proves his doubters wrong, it will probably be because regulators at the Bundesbank, ECB, and the Fed continue to allow DB to renew period after period a series of large bets on future interest rates and currency values.
+Managers place these bets by taking risky positions in swaps and options.
 DB's plan seems to be to renew these bets until they finally pay off in a big way.
 As stressed in the theory of the St. Petersburg Paradox, each round of bets is of little market value, but the possibility of a huge payday exists.
 Because DB is a TBTF megabank zombie, its managers can afford to be patient.
 The bank's cumulative losses pass through the global safety net to taxpayers around the world.
-This passthrough of new loss exposures makes the value of the opportunity to keep rolling the bank's losses forward until its solvency is restored very high.
+This passthrough of new loss exposures makes the value of the opportunity to keep rolling the bank's losses until its solvency is restored very high.
 As we have said repeatedly, the value of safety-net benefits deserves to be booked simultaneously as an intangible asset of the bank and as intangible liabilities of the various governments that stand behind the global safety net that DB's creditors perceive to guarantee its bets.